-Scalable verification relies on being able to construct abstractions or "simplications" of a system efficiently, which can then be verified easily.
-The notions of simulation and bisimulation, introduced in the context of concurrent processes [16], to study equivalences between processes, have been the basis for designing abstraction and minimization techniques for analysis of a variety of discrete-time properties [15].
-Properties expressible in temporal logics, such as, Linear Temporal Logic, Computation Tree Logic and μ calculus are known to be invariant under bisimulation, in that, if two systems are known to be bisimilar, then either both of them satisfy the property or none of them satisfy the property.
+Approximation based analysis relies on being able to construct abstractions or "simplifications" of a system efficiently, which can then be verified easily.
+The notions of simulation and bisimulation, introduced in the context of concurrent processes [18], to study equivalences between processes, have been the basis for designing abstraction and minimization techniques for analysis of a variety of discrete-time properties [17].
+Properties expressible in temporal and modal logics, such as, Linear-time Temporal Logic, Computation Tree Logic and $\mu$ -calculus are known to be invariant under bisimulation, in that, if two systems are known to be bisimilar, then either both of them satisfy the property or none of them satisfy the property.
 Hence, one can reduce the analysis of a system to that of a simpler system which is bisimilar.
-Similarly, the weaker notion of simulation preserves the property in one direction, that is, if a system A is simulated by a system B and B satisfies the property, then A satisfies the property.
+Similarly, the weaker notion of simulation preserves the property in one direction, that is, if a system $\mathcal{A}$ is simulated by a system $\mathcal{B}$ and $\mathcal{B}$ satisfies the property, then $\mathcal{A}$ satisfies the property.
 Properties in a safe fragment of the above logics are preserved by simulation in the above sense.

 Even in the hybrid setting, bisimulations have been used to design algorithms for analysis of various classes of systems.
-Some of these classes include Timed automata [1], O-minimal hybrid automata [14], [4] and STORMED hybrid systems [20].
-More recently, approximate notions of simulation and bisimulation have been proposed [7], [6] and used in the analysis of reachability and safety properties [8], [18].
+Some of these classes include Timed automata [1], O-minimal hybrid automata [16, 4] and STORMED hybrid systems [22].
+More recently, approximate notions of simulation and bisimulation have been proposed [9, 8] and used in the analysis of reachability and safety properties [10, 20].